LF-digitala-kanaler/LFDS/content/visual-identity/motion-design.md

   The book has been referred to by some as the "Bible of animation",\[2] and some of its principles have been adopted by traditional studios.
 In 1999, The Illusion of Life was voted the number one "best animation book\[...] of all time" in an online poll done by Animation World Network.\[3] Though originally intended to apply to traditional, hand-drawn animation, the principles still have great relevance for today's more prevalent computer animation.

+  * Squash and stretch.

+  * Anticipation.

+  * Staging.

+  * Straight ahead action and pose to pose.

+  * Follow through and overlapping action.

+  * Slow in and slow out.

+  * Arc.

+  * Secondary action.

+  * Timing

+  * Exaggeration

+  * Solid Drawing

+  * Appeal
 background: bg-white
 wide: false
 lang: false